MileHacker Logo

 • Vaccinations:

 Yellow Fever certificate required if coming from endemic areas.
-Discuss other recommended vaccinations (Hepatitis A/B, Typhoid, Tetanus, Japanese Encephalitis) with your doctor.
+Discuss other recommended vaccinations (Hepatitis A and b, Typhoid, Tetanus, Brain Inflammation caused by a virus) with your medical practitioner.

 • A Mosquito-borne tropical disease: